-However, that all changed when I started creating paleo desserts with it and I knew I had to kick of Pumpkin season with something big so, I got in my kitchen and cooked up this Paleo Pumpkin Cheesecake.
+However, that all changed when I started creating paleo desserts with it and I knew I had to kick off Pumpkin season with something big so, I got in my kitchen and cooked up this dairy-free Cheesecake.

 When my two taste testers had a bite, I knew that it was a hit when my son did an entire 20 minutes of yoga with me after I promised him another slice.